kushagra88/Computer_Science_Basics_B.Sc/Semester_2(DBMS).md

 A database management system (DBMS) is system software for creating and managing databases.
 The DBMS provides users and programmers with a systematic way to create, retrieve, update and manage data.
 ### Types
 There are four structural types of database management systems:
-+Hierarchical databases
++ Hierarchical databases
-+Network databases
++ Network databases
-+Relational databases
++ Relational databases
-+Object-oriented databases
++ Object-oriented databases
 ### Some Examples
 Some **DBMS** examples include *MySQL*, *PostgreSQL*, *Microsoft Access*, *SQL Server*, *FileMaker*, *Oracle*, *RDBMS*, *dBASE*, *Clipper*, and *FoxPro*.
 ### Characteristics